sigstore/docs/content/en/gitsign/installation.md

 ## Installing Gitsign

-You can install Gitsign on your system either via the Go installer or with one of the available downloadable packages.
+You can install Gitsign on your system with the Go installer, via Homebrew, or with one of the available downloadable packages.
 Releases are published in [the Gitsign repository](https://github.com/sigstore/gitsign) under the [Releases page](https://github.com/sigstore/gitsign/releases).

 ### Installing Gitsign with Go 1.17+